John Kunich

+John Charles Kunich (born December 29, 1953) is an American law professor, environmental lawyer, author, scriptwriter, and retired Air Force colonel.

+Career

-John Charles Kunich is an adjunct professor at the Belmont Abbey College.
+Kunich retired as an adjunct professor at the Belmont Abbey College.
 He also taught as an adjunct professor at the University of North Carolina at Charlotte.
-He earned his Juris Doctor degree from Harvard Law School and a Master of Laws degree (LL.M.) in Environmental Law from George Washington University School of Law.
+He earned his Juris Doctor degree from Harvard Law School and a Master of Laws degree (LL.M.) in Environmental Law from George Washington University Law School.
 He earned his Bachelor and Master of Science degrees from the University of Illinois.
 He was born and raised in Chicago.
 He also was a Fulbright Senior Specialist and Professor of Law at the Indian Law Institute.
 He has taught summer courses in China for several years at major universities in Beijing, Chengdu, Guangzhou, and Xi'an, including the University of International Business and Economics as well as Sichuan University.

 John Kunich has twice testified before U.S. Congressional Committees, regarding environmental matters relating to endangered species.
 He has been interviewed regarding legal matters numerous times, on such networks as CNN International, PBS, Fox News, MSNBC, and WGN.
 He is the author of dozens of scholarly journal articles in the fields of environmental law, constitutional law, and leadership.
-These pieces have been published in the law reviews of the University of Southern California, Georgetown, Washington University, and many other leading law schools, as well as The Journal of Leadership Studies.
+These pieces have been published in the law reviews of the USC Gould School of Law, Georgetown University Law Center, Washington University School of Law, and many other leading law schools, as well as The Journal of Leadership Studies.